fanpu/blog/courses.md

 - &#10084;&#65039; 15-312 **Foundations of Programming Languages**, [Jan
 Hoffmann](https://www.cs.cmu.edu/~janh/)

+  The programming portion of the homework is the most fun part of this class.
+  You will get to write typecheckers and implement the dynamics of various well-specified languages, starting from the simple lambda calculus to concurrent Algol (which is Golang-like).
+This class is great for appreciating language design and understanding the pitfalls and antipatterns that pervades most programming languages used in industry.

 - &#10084;&#65039; 21-355 **Principles of Real Analysis I**, [Robin
 Neumayer](https://www.math.cmu.edu/~rneumaye/)

+  It is true that different sections of math classes taught by different professors are run like entirely different classes, so your experience with any math class highly depends on which professor you are with.
+I am really glad that I took the class under Robin, whose passion for teaching, and care and concern shown towards students (in one of the first few lectures she took some time to have everyone introduce themselves so she can know everyone on a more personal level), made me really enjoy the class and the subject matter.
+  It also helped that she followed Rudin pretty closely, so anything that I was unclear about can be easily checked.
+Her weekly homework has reasonable difficulty and is quite fun.

+  The pace of the course under Robin is faster than most standard analysis classes, where we covered up to Chapter 7 (Sequences and Series of Functions) in Rudin.
+  I enjoyed the class so much that I wanted to take another analysis class in the future, which led me to take 21-651 General Topology in the subsequent semester.
+  If you are interested in taking analysis, I cannot recommend doing it with Robin enough.

 - &#10084;&#65039; 21-484 **Graph Theory**, [Wesley
 Pegden](https://www.math.cmu.edu/~wes/)

+  The class was quite fast-paced and many times I felt quite lost during the longer proofs (some of them took multiple classes to prove).
+I definitely had to review the content after each lecture to get a better sense of the proof technique.
+However, this is more due to the complicated setup of many of the proofs.
+Wesley is a great teacher and I really appreciate how he would re-explain the key ideas many times in different methods so that we can understand them better.
+His exams are reasonable, and he will send out a review sheet between each midterm where you are only expected to remember the statements for some of the more complicated theorems, instead of being able to reproduce them fully.

+  The textbook for the clas (Graph Theory by Diestel) is quite tersely written as it is intended for a graduate audience, so definitely do not miss lectures!

 - 15-819 **Advanced Topics in Programming Language Theory**, [Robert Harper](http://www.cs.cmu.edu/~rwh/)